Replacing the Tv Antenna in My Rv, Self-Control Never Hurt Anyone.

-As an RV owner, and as one that travels in my RV for most of the year, I often need to repair or replace some part or equipment on my RV.
+As an RV owner, and as one that travels in my RV for most of the year, I often need to repair or replace some part or piece of equipment on my RV.

-And, even though I have a lot of experience with RV equipment, when I go to a service center or shop, I must rely on their own experience and knowledge that I will get the appropriate support for the task at hand.
+And even though I have a lot of experience with RV equipment, when I go to a service center or shop, I must rely on their own experience and knowledge to assure that I will get the appropriate support for the task at hand.

-And, as a paying customer, I expect, as we all do, a certain level of civility and respect from the company that is charging me for their service.
+As a paying customer in any retail establishment, I expect, as we all do, a certain level of civility and respect from the company that is charging me for their service.

 Along with the civility, I expect the people providing the service to me to be knowledgeable and honest.

-My recent encounter at a local RV service center drove me to write this Hub, partly for your enjoyment, and partly to provide warning to you, my fellow RVers, to take what you are told with a grain of salt.
+My recent encounter at a local RV service center drove me to write this Hub, partly for your enjoyment, and partly to provide warning to you, my fellow RVers, that you should always take what you are told by strangers with a grain of salt.

 And always strive be as knowledgeable as you can about your problem before you seek a strangers help.